 The first is that the SPLC started doing this as America was entering the 1980s, by which time the KKK they were facing in court was hardly the formidable “Invisible Empire” that waged guerilla warfare against Reconstruction in the nineteenth century, the fraternal lodge dedicated to American WASP nativism that attained the height of its influence in the interwar period of the first half of the twentieth century, or even the organization that waged a doomed-before-it-even-began terrorist war against desegregation in the 1950s and 1960s, but rather a number of much smaller, totally impotent, competing chapters whose membership probably contained more FBI infiltrators than true believers.
 Rather than a brave David fighting a formidable Goliath, the SPLC was more like the Brave Little Tailor in the Brothers Grimm fairy tale whose reputation for valour and strength was built by trickery upon a foundation of having swatted a few flies.

 The second is that the SPLC became stinking rich this way.
-Left-liberal journalist Ken Silverstein, the founder of the newsletter turned e-zine – Counterpunch and currently the founder and editor-in-chief of Washington Babylon, in an expose of the SPLC that appeared in the November 2000 Harper’s wrote that it was “already the wealthiest civil rights group in America”.
+Left-liberal journalist Ken Silverstein, the founder of the newsletter turned e-zine – Counterpunch and currently the founder and editor-in-chief of Washington Babylon, in that appeared in the November 2000 Harper’s wrote that it was “already the wealthiest civil rights group in America”.
 At the time the SPLC was worth about $120 million, which, as Silverstein observed, exceeded the amounts that Dees had previously set as the goals upon which the organization would cease its aggressive fund-raising campaign.
-By the time Silverstein’s successor at Counterpunch, the late Alexander Cockburn, wrote a devastating follow-up expose that appeared in The Nation nine years later, that amount had grown by almost half and there was still no sign of them letting up on their fundraising.
+By the time Silverstein’s successor at Counterpunch, the late Alexander Cockburn, wrote a that appeared in The Nation nine years later, that amount had grown by almost half and there was still no sign of them letting up on their fundraising.
 Shortly before the organization dumped Dees it was revealed that their assets – much of which were kept in offshore accounts in noted tax havens – had grown to about half a billion dollars.
 This is far in excess of what is recommended that non-profits keep in reserve to cover operating costs against a bad year or two.
 I leave it to you to judge whether it is in excess of what a legitimate non-profit accumulate over the course of fifty years.